programmerqqq/front-end/README.md

 1 the top 100 display page
 2 review page
 #### file description
-there are four pages in our website homepage, movie details page, moives page,reviewspage,watchlist page.
+there are four pages in our website  we do different pages in different files and we use react-app and redux homepage,
+movie details page,
+moives page,reviewspage,
+watchlist page.